 You heard me saying “Health is a Skill, not a Pill” and I stand by it.
 Although some may think it is an odd statement it may not be that strange when you give it a second thought.
 There are at least three reasons to consider pills for high blood pressure as the last resort.

-Pills don’t make the body any healthier and they don’t address causes.
+Pills don’t make the body any healthier and they don’t address the disease causes.
 All they can do is to give a temporary relief from the symptoms for a few hours.
 That’s why you have to take your meds daily and that’s why once you start you are stuck.

 2. Side effects to the body